sosna/sdlt/README.md

 ## Table compaction

 A quick look below `out/exr/` will show that many small parquet files have been created by Delta Lake (more than 300 in my cases).
 This is quite a lot considering the data that were sent.

-This can be mitigated by manually compacting the data.
+The number of files being created can be tweaked using properties such as `spark.delta.merge.repartitionBeforeWrite` and `spark.sql.shuffle.partitions`:

+- The default value for `spark.sql.shuffle.partitions` is 200.
+For smaller data, this is too high, while for large data it can be too small.
+The logic depends on the data but, usually, a value up to twice the number of partitions is a good starting point.
+- In addition, repartitioning the data before writing it to disk will help mitigating the issue of the many small files mentioned above.

+Once, in a while, it is also considered good practice to manually compact the table.

 ```scala
 spark.read.